Created on

 policing QoS type policing <----- Configure TPE engine to be the traffic shaper shaping QoS type shaping. <----- Configure QTM engine to be the traffic shaper

-Under certain conditions, the NP7 default-qos-type might actually be different than the option configured under config system npu -> 'default-qos-type'.
+Under certain conditions, the NP7 default-qos-type might be different than the option configured under config system npu -> 'default-qos-type'.
 Verify that the current npu qos-type reflects the option configured using the following diagnose command.

-FortiGate-2601F-NP7 # diag npu np7 system-config
+FortiGate-2601F-NP7 # diagnose npu np7 system-config

 Below is an example when the NP7 default_qos_type is set to 'shaping'.